Wilhelm Frick: Early life

 Born in the Palatinate municipality of Alsenz, then part of the Kingdom of Bavaria, Germany, the last of four children of Protestant teacher Wilhelm Frick sen. (d.
 1918) and his wife Henriette (née Schmidt).
 He attended the gymnasium in Kaiserslautern, passing his Abitur exams in 1896.
-He went on studying philology at the University of Munich, but soon after turned to study law at Heidelberg and Humboldt University of Berlin.
+He went on studying philology at the Ludwig-Maximilians-Universität München, but soon after turned to study law at Heidelberg University and the Friedrich Wilhelm University of Berlin.
 He received his doctorate of law in 1901.
 He joined the Bavarian civil service in 1903, working as an attorney at the Munich Police Department.
 He was appointed a Bezirksamtassessor in Pirmasens in 1907 and became acting district executive in 1914.
 Rejected as unfit, Frick did not serve in World War I. He was promoted to the official rank of a Regierungsassessor and, at his own request, re-assumed his post at the Munich Police Department in 1917.

 On 25 April 1910, Frick married Elisabetha Emilie Nagel (1890–1978) in Pirmasens.
 They had two sons and a daughter.
 The marriage ended in an ugly divorce in 1934.
 A few weeks later, on 12 March, Frick remarried in Münchberg Margarete Schultze-Naumburg (1896–1960), the former wife of the Nazi Reichstag MP Paul Schultze-Naumburg.
 Margarete gave birth to a son and a daughter.